The California Branch of the Association for Play Therapy Presents

-IN CONSIDERATION of being permitted to enter and remain at an event provided or hosted by the Association For Play Therapy (APT) or its California branch, the California Association for Play Therapy (CALAPT), hereinafter referred to collectively as APT/CALAPT, I, on behalf of myself and my heirs, assigns, executors, administrators, next of kin, and personal representatives (collectively, “Related Persons”), hereby acknowledge and agree to the terms and conditions of this Agreement.
+IN CONSIDERATION of being permitted to enter and remain at an event provided or hosted by the California Association for Play Therapy (CALAPT) or its Chapters, hereinafter referred to collectively as CALAPT, I, on behalf of myself and my heirs, assigns, executors, administrators, next of kin, and personal representatives (collectively, “Related Persons”), hereby acknowledge and agree to the terms and conditions of this Agreement.

 The novel coronavirus SARS- CoV-2 and any resulting disease (together with any mutation, adaptation, or variation thereof, “COVID-19”) is an extremely contagious disease, and there is an inherent danger and risk of exposure to COVID-19 in any place where people are present.
 Evidence has shown that COVID-19 can cause serious and potentially life-threatening illness and even death.

-Association for Play Therapy (which includes its directors, officers, employees, volunteers, sponsors, representatives, and affiliates, collectively, “APT”, “CALAPT”, or “Released Parties”) cannot prevent you from becoming exposed to, contracting, or spreading COVID‑19 while attending its events and/or entering onto premises where APT/CALAPT events are held.
+The California Branch of the Association for Play Therapy (which includes its directors, leaders, employees, volunteers, sponsors, representatives, and affiliates, collectively, “CALAPT”, or “Released Parties”) cannot prevent you from becoming exposed to, contracting, or spreading COVID‑19 while attending its events and/or entering onto premises where CALAPT events are held.
 It is not possible to prevent against the presence of COVID-19.
-Therefore, if you choose to attend an event organized by APT/CALAPT and enter onto premises where its conferences are held, you may be exposing yourself and others to and/or increasing your risk of contracting or spreading COVID-19, which can result in subsequent quarantine, illness, disability, other short-term and long-term physical and/or mental health effects, and/or death, regardless of age or health condition at the time of exposure and/or infection.
-You acknowledge that APT/CALAPT expects all event participants, exhibitors, vendors and guests to be fully COVID-19 vaccinated, if eligible, prior to traveling to its events and to adhere to mask-wearing mandates by state, local, and event premises authorities to minimize exposure to or spreading of COVID-19.
+Therefore, if you choose to attend an event organized by CALAPT and enter onto premises where its conferences are held, you may be exposing yourself and others to and/or increasing your risk of contracting or spreading COVID-19, which can result in subsequent quarantine, illness, disability, other short-term and long-term physical and/or mental health effects, and/or death, regardless of age or health condition at the time of exposure and/or infection.
+You acknowledge that CALAPT expects all event participants, exhibitors, vendors and guests to be fully COVID-19 vaccinated, if eligible, prior to traveling to its events and to adhere to mask-wearing mandates by state, local, and event premises authorities to minimize exposure to or spreading of COVID-19.